OpenChain-Project/Telco-WG/Draft-OpenChain-Telco-SBOM-Guide_EN.md

 NTIA minimum elements

 #### 3.2.2 Rationale
-Recognizing the Telco industry need for harmonization and special requirements, possibly beyond the NTIA minimum elements, the “OpenChain Telco SBOM specification” is proposed to ensure predictability to the industry as to the elements of an SBOM that is expected.
+Recognizing the Telco industry need for harmonization and special requirements, possibly beyond the NTIA minimum elements, the “OpenChain Telco SBOM Guide” is proposed to ensure predictability to the industry as to the elements of an SBOM that is expected.

 “Component Hash” is recommended, but not required by the “NTIA SBOM Minimum elements”.
 In SPDX, it maps to PackageChecksum.